Mariners vs. Rays Highlights

 Ward has no hard feelings toward the Blue Jays pitcher and wishes him the best moving forward.

+Sprinter Noah Lyles caught flak from NBA players when he said the Finals winner is not a world champ.
+He hit back after U.S. basketball lost to Germany.

+Dana White insists Aljamain Sterling is a good dude but can't understand why he shoots himself in the foot publicly.

-NEW YORK (AP) — Coco Gauff's U.S. Open semifinal victory over Karolina Muchova was delayed by 50 minutes because of a disruption by four environmental activists in the Arthur Ashe Stadium stands on Thursday night.
+NEW YORK (AP) — Coco Gauff's U.S. Open semifinal victory over Karolina Muchova was delayed by 50 minutes because of a disruption by four environmental activists in the Arthur Ashe Stadium stands Thursday night.
 One protester glued his bare feet to the concrete floor.
 Gauff was leading 1-0 in the second set when play was halted.
 She would go on to win 6-4, 7-5.
-Security guards and, later, more than a half-dozen police officers went over to confront the protesters, who were wearing shirts that
+“I always speak about preaching about what you feel and what you believe in.
+It was done in a peaceful way, so I can’t get too mad at it.

+Osaka also announced her plans to return to tennis at the Australian Open in January

+At the start of the NFL season, we asked nine analysts to reveal their boldest fantasy football prediction for 2023.

 Check out our fantasy football tight end rankings for Week 1 of the 2023 NFL season!